 Tidal disruption events (TDEs) are phenomena unique to these lower-mass SMBHs.
 A TDE occurs when a star passes near enough to a SMBH that the tidal forces from the SMBH overcome the star's self-gravity, shredding it apart.
-Main sequence stars are visibly disrupted by non-rotating SMBHs with masses below the Hills mass \citep[$M_{\bullet}\lesssim 10^8\,M_\odot$,][]{Hills1975}, where the tidal disruption radius is beyond the Schwarzschild radius (i.e. the light from the disruption event escapes the SMBH).
-This upper limit is well-observed in the mass distributions of SMBHs in TDEs \citep{vanVelzen2018, Yao2023, Mummery2024} with a small number of SMBHs beyond $10^8 M_\odot$ either due to the spin of the SMBH, or the disruption of a massive star.
+Main-sequence stars are visibly disrupted by nonrotating SMBHs with masses below the Hills mass \citep[$M_{\bullet}\lesssim 10^8\,M_\odot$,][]{Hills1975}, where the tidal disruption radius is beyond the Schwarzschild radius (i.e., the light from the disruption event escapes the SMBH).
+This upper limit is well observed in the mass distributions of SMBHs in TDEs \citep{vanVelzen2018, Yao2023, Mummery2024} with a small number of SMBHs beyond $10^8 M_\odot$ either due to the spin of the SMBH \citep{Kesden2012, Leloudas2016} or the disruption of a massive star \citep{Henkly2025}.
 It has been shown from first principles that the per-galaxy rates of TDEs are also sensitive to the stellar mass function of a galaxy \citep{Magorrian1999} and the volumetric rate of TDEs is sensitive to the volumetric SMBH mass function \citep{Stone2016, Kochanek2016}.
 To date, hundreds of TDEs have been detected \citep{Gezari2021, Yao2023, Mummery2024}, primarily by wide-field optical surveys \citep[e.g. ZTF,][]{Bellm2019}, but almost exclusively to very low redshifts $\leq 0.5$ \citep[except for rare jetted TDEs which have been observed to $z=1.2$, e.g.][]{Andreoni2022}.
-Within this small redshift volume and with the current sample size of TDEs it is not possible to distinguish between SMBH mass functions (as is shown later in this work explicitly).
-However, given upcoming wide-field surveys such as The Legacy Survey of Space and Time and the Roman High Latitude Time Domain Survey \citep{Ivezic2019, Rose2021} and the deep observations of JWST surveys, TDEs will soon be discovered across a much broader redshift range.
+Within this small redshift volume and with the current TDE sample size, it is not possible to distinguish between the redshift evolution of different SMBH mass function models (as is shown later in this work explicitly).
+However, given upcoming wide-field surveys such as the Rubin Legacy Survey of Space and Time (LSST) and the Roman High Latitude Time Domain Survey (HLTDS) \citep{Ivezic2019, Rose2021} as well as deep observations from JWST surveys, TDEs will soon be discovered across a much broader redshift range.